mattrussell2/gradescope-autograder/README.md

 ```
 { testname = "test0", description = "my first test", argv = [ "test0.one.ofile", "test1.two.ofile" ] }
 ```
 You can generalize this functionality to multiple tests with the string `#{testname}.ANYTHING_HERE.ofile` in the `argv` list.
-For example
+In the following example, all of the tests in the group [set_of_tests] will have these two argv arguments specified, whereby the string "#{testname}" will be replaced with the name of the test.
+See example configuration #2 below for further details.
 ```
 [set_of_tests]
 argv = [ "#{testname}.cookies.ofile", "#{testname}.candy.ofile" ]